DelvinJames2000/Data_Science_Assignment-ExcelR/README.md

 - (Include any specific libraries used, e.g., NumPy, Pandas, Scikit-learn, etc.)

 ## Contributors
-- **Harish Abhishek Y** - Completed the training and compiled this repository.
+- **Delvin James** - Completed the training and compiled this repository.

 ### Notes: